CodingCellist/codingcellist.github.io/content/en/post/fifth-season/index.md

 in a world like that.
 Which is an interesting setting!
 But also intense.

 What I really like about The Fifth Season is that it builds a world, and then fully commits to it.
-From characters to society to what housing looks like to lore and history to slang, it all behaves and interacts in a way that makes sense in-universe, making the world feel incredibly alive and easy to immerse yourself into.
+From characters to society, architecture, lore, history, and slang, it all behaves and interacts in a way that makes sense in-universe, making the world feel incredibly alive and easy to immerse yourself into.

-There are what are essentially earthbenders from "Avatar the Last Airbender";
+There are what are essentially earthbenders from "Avatar: the Last Airbender";
 people who can control the plate tectonics, earthquakes, and, with enough training, volcanoes.
 These are monitored and controlled by the government because they can be used both as weapons but also for, for example, keeping your